browsermage/flappy-bird-clone-js/README.md

 ## License

 The code is distributed under the MIT License.
 See `LICENSE` for more information.

 Some (almost all 😅) of the pixel art is made by GrafxKid, please refer to his license on itch.io for the pixel art.

 Also the font is from FFF, please read accompanied license in the font folder

 <!-- ACKKNOWLEDGE -->
 ## Acknowledgments

+Soundtrack made by my son for Pizza 🍕🍕

 [GrafxKid](https://grafxkid.itch.io/) - Pixel art